National Novel Writing Month: History

-Freelance writer Chris Baty started the project in July 1999 with 21 participants in the San Francisco Bay area.
-In 2000, it was moved to November "to more fully take advantage of the miserable weather". and launched an official website, designed by a friend of Baty's.
-That year 140 participants signed up for the event, including several from other countries.
-Baty launched a Yahoo! group to facilitate socialization between participants and, after the posters began asking about guidelines, he set most of the event's basic ground rules: the novel must be new, cannot be co-authored, and must be submitted in time to be verified.
-Of the 140 participants, 29 completed the challenge as manually verified by Baty himself.
+Freelance writer Chris Baty founded the project in July 1999 with 21 participants in the San Francisco Bay area.
+In 2000, he moved the event to November "to more fully take advantage of the miserable weather."
+He launched an official website to promote the event, designed by a friend.
+That year, 140 participants signed up.
+Due to the increasing popularity, Baty formed a Yahoo! group to create a community for the writers.
+When group members inquired about the guidelines, he established the project's basic ground rules: the novel must be new, cannot be co-authored, and must be submitted in time to be verified by the November 30 deadline.
+Of the 140 participants, 29 successfully completed the challenge in time, as verified by Baty himself.

-The following year, Baty expected similar numbers, but 5,000 participants registered, which he credits to news of the event being spread by bloggers and later being reported on by various news organizations including the Los Angeles Times and Washington Post.
-Though Baty was happy with the large turnout and popularity of the event, it almost did not happen, as the website had a number of problems leading to participants being asked to post themselves as winners on an honor system; in the end, 700 people would do so.
+The following November, Baty expected similar numbers, but 5,000 writers registered, which he credits to the program being promoted by bloggers and news organizations such as the Los Angeles Times and the Washington Post.
+Although Baty was happy with the large turnout and popularity of the event, he and the organization were not prepared to manage that many participants.
+The website had several glitches, which almost led to the cancelation of the event that year.
+In the end, they were able to move forward with the program, but asked people to self-identify as winners on an honor system rather than having to manually verify each participant; 700 people did so.

-2002 saw technical improvements and increased automation to the site, and media attention from National Public Radio and CBS Evening News drew increased attention and a participant count of 14,000.
-The next year, the NaNoWriMo team began the Municipal Liaison program where volunteers could act as moderators in the forums as well as send out the first set of pep talk emails.
-Municipal Liaisons also acted as leaders for a specific region under their jurisdiction - organizing fundraisers and calling meetings for NaNoWriMo participants residing in their region.
+2002 saw technical improvements and increased automation to the site.
+Media attention from National Public Radio and CBS Evening News drew increased attention and a participant count of 14,000.
+The next year, the NaNoWriMo team began the Municipal Liaison program, where volunteers could act as moderators in the forums as well as send out the first set of pep talk emails.
+Municipal Liaisons also acted as leaders for a specific region under their jurisdiction—organizing fundraisers and calling meetings for NaNoWriMo participants residing in their region.
 Baty also began work on his debut book No Plot?
 No Problem! during the 2003 NaNoWriMo, writing the NaNoWriMo guide concurrently with his own novel.

 In 2006, NaNoWriMo was registered as a nonprofit organization due to the event growing strongly every year.
 The nonprofit was originally named The Office of Letters and Light.